 - Medical Emergencies

 - Fire

 - Turbine Structural Issues

 - Earthquakes

 - Spills/Releases

 - Severe Weather Conditions (electrical storms, tornados, high winds, hurricanes, flooding, and snow or ice storms)

 - Physical Security Threats and Criminal Activity (bomb or other security threats, discovery of suspicious package/device, active shooter or other violent situations, suspicious persons or activities, vandalism, equipment tampering, sabotage or trespassers).

 2. Location/Distribution of Plan

-A copy of the SRP will be located in the O&M facility.
+A copy of the SRP will be located in the operations and maintenance (O&M) facility.